NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 This attribute binding approach works really well when you need the data binding to be one way—that is, when you need TypeScript properties, and changes to those properties done in TypeScript code, to appear in the user interface.
 But in the case of user interface controls that accept user input, such as the text field in this example, usually you need data binding to work two way—that is, you additionally need changes the user makes to be reflected in your TypeScript code.

 To show that the current example’s data binding is only one way, head back to your app, change the email text field’s value (type a few extra letters or something like that), and then tap the “Sign In” button.
-Because your `signIn()` function alerts the current value of your component’s `email` property—`alert("You’re using: " + this.email)`—you might expect to see the updated value in the alert.
+Because your `submit()` function alerts the current value of your component’s `email` property—`alert("You’re using: " + this.email)`—you might expect to see the updated value in the alert.
 Instead, however, you see the original value.
 Notice how the typed text and the alert value don’t match in the screenshot below.

 ![Android with email address that do not match](images/chapter3/android/2.png)